After the Future

 After the Future is a documentary film by André Krummel.
 It premiered on 31 October 2017 as part of the 60th DOK Leipzig in Germany.

-Film Content
+Content

 The documentary explores the private and professional life of HIV-positive human rights activist Ortwin Passon.
 More than twenty years has passed since the AIDS related death of his boyfriend.
 Passon himself, however, is still alive - against his own expectations.
 The film investigates several philosophical and legal themes while following Passon in his normal life volunteering at Germany’s Federal Agency for Technical Relief as well as attending bareback sex parties.
 The connection between his private and his professional life becomes obvious, when Ortwin meets his doctoral adviser to work on a Doctoral Thesis about barebacking as a basic human right - the right of HIV positive men to have unprotected anal sex.

 Production

 The film is a production by the Filmakademie Baden-Württemberg and was made during André Krummel's third year at film school.
 Krummel met Passon by chance in a café in 2013.
 Shooting took place the following three years in a team of two together with Krummel’s assistant director and sound recordist Erik Lemke.